 West Nottingham Academy recognizes that all students learn differently.
-The Chesapeake Learning Center (CLC) was founded to provide direct services to students with learning differences in our small boarding school environment.
-While WNA has a history of providing individualized attention to its students, the CLC recognized the need to provide specialized support from faculty with a deeper understanding of educating exceptional students.
+The Chesapeake Learning Center (CLC) provides direct services to students with learning differences in our small boarding and day school environment.
+While WNA has a history of providing individualized attention to its students, the CLC recognizes the need to provide specialized support from faculty with a deeper understanding of educating exceptional students.
 Students who work with the Chesapeake Learning Center have wide ranging needs and may or may not have a diagnosed learning disability.
 Students work in small groups or one-on-one with learning specialists to strengthen their executive functioning or increase their content knowledge.
 The learning specialist works closely with families to ensure the best accommodations for each student and navigate the application process for accommodations on standardized tests.

 The CLC program is proportional to the size of the school; approximately 10 percent of WNA students receive CLC services on either a part-time or full-time basis.
 The CLC offers an array of services as appropriate for individual students, including:

 Enrolled students are contracted through admissions to participating in an academic skills course with the learning specialist.
 The class meets every other day for 60 minutes in a small group or individual environment.
 The goal for each student is to develop academic independence that comes with self-awareness and cultivating goal-oriented behaviors.
 Appropriate correspondence with advisors and family are fostered weekly, empowering students to self-advocate and exercise flexibility when encountering academic challenges.

 A part-time option is available for previously full-time CLC graduates.
 This part-time course meets for 60 minutes each week with the learning specialist.
 It is designed to reduce support, ensuring consistency and transfer of learned skills from the full-time CLC course.